Literature review help

 The literature review is one of the most crucial parts of your dissertation.
 Below you can see how your literature review should be structured:

-A strong literature review will have an introductory paragraph that both defines the topic and provides the context for which you will review the literature.
+A strong literature review for a research paper will have an introductory paragraph that both defines the topic and provides the context for which you will review the literature.
 You may also establish the reasons for reviewing the literature and explain the sequence of the review.

 In the main body of the literature review you will provide insight into the relationship between your topic and its wider subject area.
 Through critically analysing the chosen literature, you will be able to move from the wider literature to the specific focus of your topic.
 Remember, it is important that you highlight a clear connection between the sources.
 You can organise this section of the literature review in different ways.
 For example, you could order the sources chronologically, by theme, or by the development of the idea.